JustinSDK/dotSCAD/docs/lib-circular_sector.md

 # circular_sector

 Create a circular sector.
 You can pass a 2 element vector to define the central angle.
+It provides a `fn` parameter consistent with the `$fn` parameter of the `circle` module.

 ## Parameters

 - `radius` : The radius of the circle.
 - `angles` : A 2 element vector which defines the central angle.
-The first element of the vector is the beginning angle, and the second element is the ending angle.
+The first element of the vector is the beginning angle in degrees, and the second element is the ending angle.
 - `fn` : The `$fn` value used by the `circle` module internally.
 The default value is 24.

 ## Examples